-The equity of Petrogas Denmark ApS amounts to DKK 10,206,186 as at 31 December 2017.
-The Company has a working capital deficiency at the balance sheet date of DKK 1,200,647, predominantly relating to the intercompany group payables.
+The equity of Petrogas Denmark ApS amounts to DKK 9,747,529 as at 31 December 2018.
+The company has a working capital deficiency at the balance sheet date of DKK 1,652,564, predominantly relating to the intercompany group payables.
 Therefore the going concern of the company depends to a significant extent on the support of the Petrogas group.

-The Company continues to benefit from the continuing carry arrangement provided by the asset operator Dana under the 2014 Sale and Purchase agreement, and considering the anticipated 2018 and forecast 2019 budgeted license expenditure, this carry is anticipated to cover Petrogas' expenditure for 2018 and most of 2019 as well.
+The Company continues to benefit from the continuing carry arrangement provided by the asset operator Dana under the 2014 Sale and Purchase agreement, and considering the anticipated 2019 and forecast 2020 budgeted license expenditure, the recent updates to the timing of the 2019 work program, this carry is anticipated to cover Petrogas' expenditure for 2019.
+The expenditure not covered by the carry arrangement would be borne by the company with the support of its parent.

 As a result of the stage the 12/06 project is in historically, the Company is financed in full by the parent company.
-The parent company has undertaken to provide financial support until 30 June 2019.
+The parent company has undertaken to provide financial support until 30 June 2020.
 Furthermore, Petrogas E&P LLC, Oman has issued a parent company guarantee to the DEA.